cloudmesh-community/book/chapters/msg/graphql.md

 }
 ```

-Henceforth you need to pass token with every repositories query.
+Henceforth you need to pass token with every repository query.
 This token
-needs to be passed as header which the *GraphiQL* ui client does not
+needs to be passed as header.
+Unfortunately, the *GraphiQL* UI client does not
-support.
-Hence you can use either of these 2 ways
+support this.
+Hence you can use either a curl query from command line

-* curl command
+or more advanced GraphQL clients that support authentication.

+#### Using Authentication with Curl

+To use authentication with curl, you can pass the token to the
+command.
+For somplicity we created a TOKEN environment vaiable in with
+we stor the token so it is easier for us to refer to it in our
+examples.

 ```bash
 export TOKEN=eyJ0eXAiOiJKV1.... (cut to fit in line)